Barsonax/CleanAspCoreWebApiTemplate/Readme.md

 ## Running the app

-First generate a jwt that you can use for local testing:
+1. First generate a jwt that you can use for local testing:

 ```cmd
 dotnet user-jwts create --claim "reademployees=" --claim "writeemployees="
 ```

-Then run the database using the provided docker-compose.yaml then run the app.
-The jobs and department endpoints only require authentication but the employee endpoints require that you have the correct claims in the jwt token.
+NOTE: The jobs and department endpoints only require authentication but the employee endpoints require that you have the correct claims in the jwt token.

+2. Run the database using the provided docker-compose.yaml.
+3. Run the app.
+You can explore the endpoints using swagger at `/swagger`.